-Google and other search engines are now using technical parameters (bounce rate, loading speed, number of monthly visitors) to obtain a higher ranking in SERPs (Search Engine Result Pages).
-Such platforms are focusing their efforts on providing consumers with results that answer their needs immediately.
+Google and other search engines now use technical parameters (bounce rate, loading speed, number of monthly visitors) to obtain a higher ranking in SERPs (Search Engine Result Pages).
+Such platforms tend to focus their efforts on providing consumers with results that answer their needs immediately.

 For example, if people are searching for the name of a particular retail chain in Google, the top results show the nearest store location and the company’s website, rather than the contacts of their central office.

 Furthermore, a search has become way more elaborate.
-Users are searching for long-tail keywords, filled with additional context.
+Users search for long-tail keywords, filled with additional context.
 With the rise of voice search, this trend is continually growing.
-Search engines have acknowledged this market change and are now ranking authoritative, quality content higher, by interpreting the context of your page and fitting it to more precise searches.
+Search engines have acknowledged this market change and now rank authoritative, quality content higher, by interpreting the context of your page and fitting it to more precise searches.

 This practically means that the old practice of keyword stuffing that some brands are using is no longer effective, even more – it’ll negatively affect your ranking.

 Instead of basing your SEO efforts on pure technical parameters, taking the intent of the user search and basing your search engine optimization on this helps you reach your ideal audience.